 4. Fulfilment of basic ownership duties.
 This list of duties included providing capital, attending shareholder meetings, keeping informed on business developments and company activities, reviewing annual reports of the company and providing inputs on various topics like investment strategy, succession planning, etc. The authors suggested that family businesses where owners fulfilled these basic functions would have better financial performance.

-So which of the four behaviours positively affected family owned business financial performance, which negatively affected family business?
+So which of the four ownership behaviours positively affected family owned business financial performance?
+Which ones negatively affected family business?

 Both owners as a resource and fulfilment of basic ownership duties proved to have no significant effect.
 For our family business readers and those of us who work in the trenches alongside them every day, these results were predictable.
 Most family businesses don’t require a great deal from their owners in the way of financial resources.
 Once established family businesses tend to be quite self-sufficient and self-funding.
 With regard to fulfilment of basic ownership duties, this is a given in the sense that family business leaders take their stewardship seriously.